-Note 25.
+Note 26.
 Segment Reporting

-The economic entity operates in the service sector where it facilitates Community Bank® services in North Epping pursuant to a franchise agreement with Bendigo and Adelaide Bank Limited.
+The economic entity operates in the service sector where it facilitates Community Bank® services in Tambellup and Cranbrook pursuant to a franchise agreement with Bendigo and Adelaide Bank Limited.

-Note 26.
+Note 27.
 Registered Office/Principal Place of Business

+The entity is a company limited by shares, incorporated and domiciled in Australia.
 The registered office and principal place of business is: